nicolasdabreo/nicolasdabreo/about/resume.md

 # Nicolas Dabreo

-London based Software Engineer, focusing on Elixir as a language and persuing projects that resonate with me.
+London based Software Engineer, focusing on Elixir as a language and pursuing projects that resonate with me.

 Available for hire.